 Materials Analysis Lab

-This laboratory, used for both teaching and research, houses the Archaeological Artefacts Forensic Analysis Centre, which supports EDXRF, SEM, FTIR, reflectance spectrophotometer, UV/Vis absorption spectrometer and microscopy facilities.
+This laboratory, used for both teaching and research, houses the Archaeological Artefacts Forensic Analysis Centre and Durham Archaeomaterials Research Centre, which supports EDXRF, SEM, FTIR, reflectance spectrophotometer, UV/Vis absorption spectrometer and microscopy facilities.

 We have a large teaching lab that is regularly used for practical classes as well as lectures and seminars.
 This lab also contains the X-ray equipment, which is made available to students for use in carrying out their research projects.